nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Displays the next card.
 After tagging the current card, you use this command to move on to the next card.

 <div markdown="block" class="alert alert-info">:information_source: **Note:**
-If the card you are currently reviewing is the last card, the result display will display `This is the last card.` to let you know that there are no more cards left to review.
+If the card you are currently reviewing is the last card, the result display will display `This is the last card.` when you use this command.
 </div>

 Format: `]`